Lynx64/CloseRestartGamePlugin/README.md

 # Close/Restart Game Plugin
 Restart or close a game from the plugin config menu, even while the HOME Button Menu is inaccessible (you may not notice this at first as the options aren't shown in the Wii U Menu).

-Also adds a button shortcut to close or restart to the HOME Button Menu.
+Also adds button shortcuts to close or restart to the HOME Button Menu (press X to close, hold X to restart).
+These can be disabled in the settings.

 ## Installation
 Download the latest release from the [Releases page](https://github.com/Lynx64/CloseRestartGamePlugin/releases)<br/>